Ted Egan: Honours

-Egan was made a Member of the Order of Australia (AM) in the 1993 Australia Day Honours List for services to the Aboriginal people, and for "an ongoing contribution to the literary heritage of Australia through song and verse".
+Egan was made a Member of the Order of Australia (AM) in the 1993 Australia Day Honours List for services to the Aboriginal people and "an ongoing contribution to the literary heritage of Australia through song and verse".

-In 2004, Egan was promoted to an Officer of the Order (AO) as acknowledgement of "the significance of [his] continuing contribution to the community culminating in his being sworn-in as the 18th Administrator of the Northern Territory".
+In 2004, Egan was promoted to an Officer of the Order (AO) in acknowledgement of "the significance of [his] continuing contribution to the community culminating in his being sworn-in as the 18th Administrator of the Northern Territory".

-Egan is listed among the "Australia's National Living Treasures" by the National Trust of Australia.
+Egan was listed among the Australian Living Treasures by the National Trust of Australia.

-Ted was the recipient of the National Folk Festival's Lifetime Achievement Award in April 2015 at NFF's Opening Ceremony in Canberra.
-Egan performed four songs at the event, including one about pioneering women in Australia.
+Egan was the recipient of the National Folk Festival's Lifetime Achievement Award in April 2015 at the festival's opening ceremony in Canberra.
+He performed four songs at the event, including one about pioneering women in Australia.

 ARIA Music Awards

-The ARIA Music Awards are a set of annual ceremonies presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
+The ARIA Music Awards are a set of annual ceremonies presented by Australian Recording Industry Association (ARIA) which recognise excellence, innovation and achievement across all genres of the music of Australia.
 They commenced in 1987.